-Starbucks: Goodbye Plastic Straws
+Starbucks: Goodbye, Plastic Straws

 "For our partners and customers, this is a significant milestone to achieve our global aspiration of sustainable coffee, served to our customers in more sustainable ways," Kevin Johnson, president and chief executive officer for Starbucks, said in a statement.

-Starbucks is headquartered in Seattle, where a ban on plastic straws just kicked in.
+Starbucks' headquarters are in Seattle, where a ban on plastic straws just kicked in.

-And other chains are also experimenting with getting rid of straws.
+Other chains are also experimenting with getting rid of straws.
 In June, McDonald's announced it would start phasing out plastic straws at about 1,300 restaurants in the United Kingdom and Ireland.